MacMiniVault/Mac-Scripts/mmvMySQL/mmvmysql-README.md

 + Installs MySQL and the bits required to make it start by default
 + Sets some paths
 + Sets a default root password
-+ Give the option to load a basic performance my.cnf and restart MySQL
++ Presents the option to load a basic performance my.cnf and restart MySQL
++ Presents the option to automatically download and install Sequel Pro

 #INSTALLATION
 + Open Terminal and run the following command